 Email applications should be sent to email@example.com.

 The Vilas Life Cycle Professorship applications will be processed through the Women in Science & Engineering Leadership Institute (WISELI) and the Office of the Provost.
 Applications will remain confidential within the review committee .
 Graduate School Research Committees will review expenditures for awards, but will not have access to applications.
-Awardees must agree to submit a report of activities upon completion of the Professorship period and participate in evaluation efforts for the program.
+Awardees must agree to submit a report of activities upon completion of the Professorship period.
+WISELI will also request participation in evaluation efforts for the program.
 Once awarded, the processing of expenditures of the grant funds occurs within the recipient's department or unit.